topranks/mib2SnmpCol/README.md

 ## MIBs

 The tool can only add elements from MIBs that are correctly installed on the local system in advance.

+On a Debian-based system the standard IANA and IETF MIBs can be added as follows:

+    sudo apt-get install snmp-mibs-downloader

+### Custom MIBs

+Custom MIBs can also be added.
 A brief example on Debian would be as follows:

 1. Download required MIB files to /usr/share/mibs/$some_subfolder